 - 729 variables

-- 324 clauses with 9 literals
+- 243 clauses with 9 literals (3 x 81 clauses with 9 literals)

 - 2916 clauses with 2 literals

+- 3159 total clauses

-- 3240 total clauses (+ clauses for initial setup)
+- (+ clauses for initial setup)

 Redundant Clauses

 - We can model a Sudoku as a SAT sentence in many ways

 - Some models may have redundant clauses

 - Removing redundant clauses does not change the problem and yields an equivalent formula

 - Example: we can generate redundant clauses by applying inference rules on some clauses in the model

 - Redundant clauses

 - Do not change the model

 - May speed the solving process..
 Useful!